 No. Only JEST-Physics candidates can apply.

-- I appeared for selection process at ICTS based on my score in the TIFR-GS exam, but I was not offered admission.
+- I appeared for the selection process at ICTS based on my score in the TIFR-GS exam, but I was not offered admission.
 Can I apply for a second selection process again based on my JEST rank?

-No. If you have appeared for selection process once at ICTS, you cannot apply for a second selection process again in the same year.
-However, if for some reason you were called for selection process in March and were not able to attend that selection process, then you may come for the JEST-stream selection process in May/June.
+No. If you have appeared for the selection process once at ICTS, you cannot apply for a second selection process again in the same year.
+However, if you were called for the selection process via TIFR-GS and were not able to attend that selection process, then you may attend the selection process via JEST-stream.